-The Nelson Institute offers three graduate degree programs (Environmental Conservation, Environment and Resources, and Water Resources Management) and three graduate certificate programs (Culture, History and Environment; Energy Analysis and Policy; and Transportation Management and Policy) for students with exceptional interest in environmental studies.
+The Nelson Institute offers three graduate degree programs (Environmental Conservation, Environment and Resources, and Water Resources Management) and two graduate certificate programs (Culture, History and Environment; and Energy Analysis and Policy) for students with exceptional interest in environmental studies.
 Each of the programs is interdisciplinary.
 Special combinations of Nelson Institute degrees and certificates are possible with other graduate and professional degrees at UW-Madison.

 Ph.D. and M.S.